-The Bhagavad Gita, a 700 verse Scripture of the Hindu dharma in Sanskrit, in its literal translation is the ‘Song of the God’ and is the part of the Hindu Epic Mahabharata.
-The Gita is set in a narrative framework of a dialogue between Arjuna, the Pandava prince, and his charioteer Lord Sri Krishna.
+The Bhagavad Gita, a 700 verse Scripture of the Hindu dharma in Sanskrit, is the part of the Hindu Epic Mahabharata.
+Its literal translation is the ‘Song of the God’ and The Gita is set in a narrative framework of a dialogue between Arjuna, the Pandava prince, and his charioteer Lord Krishna.

 The Gita begins before the climactic Kurukshetra War, where the Pandava prince Arjuna is filled with doubt on the battlefield, realizing that his enemies are his relatives, beloved friends, and revered teachers.
 Facing the duty as a warrior to fight the Dharma Yudhha or righteous war between Pandavas and Kauravas, Arjuna is counseled by Sri Krishna to fulfill his Kshatriya (Warrior) duty as a warrior and establish Dharma.
 Thus, elaborating it to him in a variety of philosophical concepts.
 On a larger picture, it is rather a dialogue between diverging attitudes concerning methods toward the attainment of liberation (Moksha) and achieving success in life for anyone at any age.

 We have here collected 10 Most Interesting Guidelines For Success based on Bhagavad Gita.